Thailand

 Other notes

-Note on the Date of dissolution of the outgoing legislature:
+Note on the timing of election:

 Sources